swananddhawan/toy_file_system/README.md

 ####DESCRIPTION:
-This was an semester long assignment given to us for the course, `CS-202: Data Structures` course during the academic year 2013-2014, with the aim to understand the role of data structures in a software.
+This was an semester long assignment given to us for the course, `CS-202: Data Structures` during the academic year 2013-2014, with the aim to understand the role of data structures in a software.
 We had referred the chapters corresponding to UFS(Unix File System) from Maurice J. Bach's book, `The Design of the UNIX Operating Systems`.